 If you are concerned that you or someone you know has developed a physical or psychological dependence on cocaine, it is important to understand that both the long and short-term effects of stimulant abuse can be grave.
 The potential to do permanent damage to the body occurs from the first use and lingers until the last.

-The cycle is hard to break alone, but substance abuse treatment centers across the country are unified in the understanding that one needs to live with cocaine addiction.
+The cycle is hard to break alone, but substance abuse treatment can help you overcome addiction.
 Addiction treatment is the safest and most effective way to break a cocaine habit and reassert control and agency over your physical and mental health.

-At Empower Recovery, we offer flexible, personalized, evidence-based treatment streamlined to suit your needs.
-Individual therapy options include cognitive and dialectical behavioral therapies, as well as coping skills development and personalized relapse prevention therapy – all of which can be done on an outpatient or partial hospitalization basis.
+At Empowered Recovery Center in Atlanta, we offer flexible, evidence-based treatment streamlined to suit your needs.
+Treatment options include therapies like cognitive and dialectical behavioral therapies, as well as coping skills development and personalized relapse prevention planning – all of which can be done in any of our rehab programs.

 3651 Canton Road,